Best Non Toxic Sunscreen Guide for 2021

 While this is an active ingredient in sunscreen, most people would use it while in the sun, it has been linked to photoallergic reactions and contact dermatitis.
 It can also cause allergic reactions.

 Octinoxate does cause coral bleaching.
 One study done by Haereticus Laboratory shows that even a very small amount of octinoxate can cause bleaching of coral quickly.

 Avobenzone is considered obesogenic.
 Obesogens impact our lipid metabolism and can sometimes lead to obesity.

 A recent study published in 2017 found when avobenzone is exposed to chlorine and sunlight, it is broken down even farther to a more toxic substance.
-This is ironic due to the fact that avobenzone is used in sunscreen formulation.
+This is ironic because avobenzone is used in a sunscreen formulation.
 Most individuals apply sunscreen when going swimming in a chlorine pool.
 This is incredibly disturbing.

 Homosalate is another chemical sunscreen ingredient to avoid.
 It is an endocrine disruptor.
 It can block testosterone and impact estrogen.

 Active Ingredients to Look for in the Best Non Toxic Sunscreen

 Zinc oxide is a physical barrier sunscreen.
 It blocks both UVA rays and UVB rays, so it’s a broad spectrum.

 The zinc can leave a white cast, but with new technology, it can break down the particles to better absorb the skin without leaving behind a white cast.

 Look for non-nano zinc oxide to ensure a low risk of the zinc being absorbed into the bloodstream since it sits on the skin’s barrier.